Codes, Cubes, and Graphical Designs: The -Dimensional Cube

 In this section we show that linear codes can provide effective graphical designs on the graphs of cubes, and that constructions from the Hamming code are particularly effective.
-We denote by $Q_n$ the graph of the $n$-cube, which has vertex set $\{0,1\}^n$ and an edge between vertices $x$ and $y$ if they differ in exactly one coordinate.
-Later we will build graphs on $\{0,1\}^n$ with other types of edges.
+We denote by $Q_d$ the graph of the $d$-cube, which has vertex set $\{0,1\}^d$ and an edge between vertices $v$ and $w$ if they differ in exactly one coordinate.
+Later we will build graphs on $\{0,1\}^d$ with other types of edges.

-The graph $Q_n$ is a Cayley graph, where the underlying group is $\{0,1\}^n$ with addition mod 2, and the generating set is $\{e_i\}_{i=1}^n$, the standard basis vectors.
+The graph $Q_d$ is a Cayley graph, where the underlying group is $\{0,1\}^d$ with addition mod 2, and the generating set is $\{e_i\}_{i=1}^d$, the standard basis vectors.
 For more on Cayley graphs and their spectra, see \cite[Chapter 6]{BrouwerHaemers}; we also provide a brief discussion before Theorem \ref{H2 optimal}.
-The graph $Q_0$ is trivial and $Q_1$ is non-regular, so we consider $n \geq 2$, where $Q_n$ is $n$-regular.
-From the Cayley graph structure, we can derive the eigenvectors and eigenvalues of $Q_n$ from the group characters of $\{0,1\}^n$.
+The graph $Q_0$ is trivial and $Q_1$ is non-regular, so we consider $d \geq 2$, where $Q_d$ is $d$-regular.
+From the Cayley graph structure, we can derive the eigenvectors and eigenvalues of $Q_d$ using the group characters of $\{0,1\}^d$.
 For more on the representation of finite groups, we recommend \cite[Chapter 1]{Sagan}.
-We use $\chi$ rather than $\phi$ for these eigenvectors of $Q_n$ following the conventions of representation theory.
-Each $a \in \{0,1\}^n$ gives an eigenvector $\chi_a(x) = (-1)^{a^Tx}$ with eigenvalue $(1/n) \sum_{i=1}^n (-1)^{a_i} -1.$ To determine the frequency ordering, we introduce the Hamming distance.
+Each $v \in \{0,1\}^d$ gives an eigenvector $\phi_v(x) = (-1)^{v^Tx}$ with eigenvalue $(1/d) \sum_{i=1}^d (-1)^{v_i} -1.$ To determine the frequency ordering, we introduce the Hamming distance.

-\begin{definition}[see \cite{ECC}] \emph{The\emph{ Hamming distance} $d_H$ between two vectors $x$ and $y$ in $\{0,1\}^n$ is the number of coordinates they differ on.
+\begin{definition}[see \cite{ECC}] \emph{The\emph{ Hamming distance} $d_H$ between two vectors $v$ and $w$ in $\{0,1\}^d$ is the number of coordinates they differ on.
 That is,